zircote/swagger-php/docs/Generator-migration.md

 ## The `\OpenApi\Generator` class

-The new `Generator` class can  be used in object-oriented (and fluent) style which allows for easy customization if needed.
+The `Generator` class can  be used in object-oriented (and fluent) style which allows for easy customization if needed.

 In that case to actually process the given input files the **non-static** method `generate()` is to be used.